Table of Contents

 Prior to the new regulations, liquidation proceeds and profits must be distributed proportionally to the equity of each shareholder.
 There was only one permissible exception, which was that a foreign investor can recover its capital early by receiving a larger chunk of the profit if special conditions were satisfied.
 However, this was a complex process and often met with resistance from local authorities.
 Now, as long as the distribution plan has been unanimously agreed upon by all shareholders, money can be distributed unevenly as is seen fit.

-The 2019 announcement of the changes to the Foreign Investment Law, passed on March 15th, is mostly welcome news to foreign investment companies.
+The 2019 announcement of the changes to the China Foreign Investment Law, passed on March 15th, is the most welcome news to foreign investment companies.
 They not only provide greater clarity but also bring the treatment of foreign and domestic companies to similar levels.
 In the context of the trade disputes China has with the United States, it will be interesting to consider how effective these measures are at promoting foreign investment in China.
 Contact us today to understand how your company can effectively navigate the changing Chinese landscape.

 The information contained in this article is valid on April 2nd, 2019.
 For updated information, please contact us via email at [email protected]